Contrast-Security-OSS/docs/content/about/protect/Protect-how-it-works.md

 ## Protect Policies

-There are five types of policies available in Contrast Protect.
+The following policies available in Contrast Protect:

 * [Protect Rules](admin-policymgmt.html#protect) which allow you to set applications to monitor for attacks
 * [Virtual Patches](admin-policymgmt.html#patch) which are custom defenses you define to defend against specific vulnerabilities